nf-core/tools/README.md

 Note that a custom remote must follow a similar directory structure to that of `nf-core/moduleś` for the `nf-core modules` commands to work properly.

-The modules commands will during initalisation pull try to pull changes from the remote repositories.
-If you want to disable this, for example due to performance reason or if you want to run the commands offline, you can diable `git pulls` by using the flag `--no-pull`.
+The modules commands will during initalisation try to pull changes from the remote repositories.
+If you want to disable this, for example due to performance reason or if you want to run the commands offline, you can use the flag `--no-pull`.
 Note however that the commands will still need to clone repositories that have previously not been used.

 ### List modules